-Opens the Edit Memory Range dialog box, where you can specify a new memory range and associate an access type with it, see Edit Memory Range dialog box, for the C-SPY simulator, page 195.
+Opens the Edit Memory Range dialog box, where you can specify a new memory address range and associate an access type with it, see Edit Memory Range dialog box, for the C-SPY simulator, page 194.

-Opens the Edit Memory Range dialog box, where you can edit the selected memory area.
-See Edit Memory Range dialog box, for the C-SPY simulator, page 195.
+Opens the Edit Memory Range dialog box, where you can edit the selected memory address range.
+See Edit Memory Range dialog box, for the C-SPY simulator, page 194.

-Deletes the selected memory area definition.
+Deletes the selected memory address range definition.